-The South Wedge route features our most popular stop Rochester Beer Park and then you pick among Old Stone Tavern, Lux, Firehouse, Johns Tex Mex, Dickys and Playhouse as your second stop.
+The South Wedge route features our most popular stop Rochester Beer Park (now open year round) and then you pick among Old Stone Tavern, Lux, Firehouse, Johns Tex Mex, Dickys and Playhouse as your second stop.
 Lux allows you to bring in your own food.

 Hatties is a popular requested stop but because of weddings and limited capacity it is important to call ahead to find out if they will be open on the day of your tour and then to call again right before we pedal over to make sure they have room.
 If they have room the options for a 2nd stop include Pourin Joy or Dead Red Pecker Put or any of the East and Alexander Bars.

 The Park Ave route is our longest route and also has some new bars to mention Pourin Joy and Dead Red Pecker Pub on Park by Meigs, further down you have Half Pint and the furthest we go on Park is to Blu Wolf and Magpie

 We DO NOT go up Monroe Avenue south past Alexander to those bars (Scotch House, Acme, O’Calls, Turcotts) due to traffic.
 Patronize them after your tour if you want to go there.